Yogi approved by Keira Shepherd, Certified Yoga Instructor with a 1st Class Honors in Education Studies.

 Savasana

 Savasana is the best part of any yoga class, especially when you’re expecting and making the most of those final days of peace!
 Laying on your left side, place one cushion between your bent knees, one under your bump, and another under your head.
-It is recommendedOpens in a new tab. that you lay on the left side during later pregnancy as it improves circulation and makes it easier for your body to transport nutrient-rich blood to your baby.
+It is recommended that you lay on the left side during later pregnancy as it improves circulation and makes it easier for your body to transport nutrient-rich blood to your baby.

 Wide-legged Child’s Pose